 There is no one regimen when treating the diagnosis or diagnoses.
 Each person may respond some what differently to the same injury/pain.
-Often times there are multiple diagnoses that affect the entire region in pain.Through body palpation and sensitivity to verbal and non-verbal patient feedback, I will listen carefully with my "fingers" and mobilize the aching areas.
+Often times there are multiple diagnoses that affect the entire region in pain.Through body palpation and sensitivity to verbal and non-verbal patient feedback, I will listen carefully with my "fingers" and mobilize the aching areas for overall body wellness.
 Like a conversation, I need to communicate with the body openly and patiently in order to get to know it and trace the source of the problem .

 Shoulder pain can come